AdaCore/training_material/style_guide.rst

 A course is stored in a directory in the **courses** folder of the repository.
-The course directory contains all of the module information and a **.txt** file that lists the modules in that course.
+The course directory contains all of the module information and a **standard_course.txt** file that contains a list of the modules most commonly taught in that course.
+If there is a need for a different course listing that is used consistently, it will also have the **.txt** extension.

-There may be more than one **.txt** file to indicate multiple versions of the course.
+The directory name for the course should be the course title, using underscores where blanks would be expected.
+We are using "<language>_essentials" for the three languages we support (Ada, SPARK, Rust) and then either the tool name (e.g. "gnatsas") or a brief description (e.g. "gnat_project_facility") for any other course.

 ---------
 Modules